Cruz-Lopez-Carlos-Antonio/AnalyticNPKE/README.md

 > The AnalyticNPKE-Insertion.py code only can be used for cases with constant reactivities.
 For linear-time reactivities see the AnalyticNPKE-Ramp.py code.

 ### 6.1 Example of an application of the AnalayticNPKE-Insertion.py
-The **AnalyticNPKE-Insertion** code will be used to reproduce part of the data reported by Nahla (2010, p.
+In the present example, the **AnalyticNPKE-Insertion** code will be used to reproduce part of the data reported by Nahla (2010, p.
 1626).
 For such scenario the input parameters are the following:
 |Nuclear parameter | Value  ($\mathrm{s^{-1}}$)| Nuclear parameter | Value           |
 | ------------- | ------------- | -------------     | --------------  |
 | $\lambda_1$   |0.0127         | $\beta_1$         |0.000285         |